Creating Opportunity through Blended Learning

 Our strategy throughout our history has been to recognize changes in the economy and adjust our programs accordingly.

 Today, JFYNetWorks addresses the need for developing college-level skills in high school.
 An associate’s degree is worth $330,000 more in lifetime earnings than a high school diploma; a bachelor’s degree $840,000.
 However, fewer than half of our high school graduates complete any level of post-secondary degree or certificate.
 In community colleges, 63% of incoming high school graduates are assigned to remedial courses because they do not have the requisite skills to perform at the college level.
 Remedial courses cost students full tuition and fees but give no degree credit, causing a drain on students’ limited financial resources and valuable time that could otherwise be spent earning college credit.
 A staggering 90% of remedial students drop out of community college without a degree.

 JFYNetWorks addresses this college readiness problem by providing focused blended learning programs in high school to help students build the academic skills they need to enter college or technical training earning academic credit.
-We administer the state-mandated Accuplacer college placement exam and enroll students in an online curriculum tailored to their individual needs.
-By integrating our instruction with regular math and English classes, we maximize classroom time and teacher expertise to focus on the particular skills needed for college success.
-At the conclusion of instruction, we re-administer the Accuplacer test.
-We send passing scores directly to colleges, exempting students from corresponding remedial courses.
-Our use of the Accuplacer, integration into the school curriculum, and direct conversion of program results into remedial exemptions are unique among college-focused services.
 The JFYNetWorks blended program model — infusing specialized online content into the regular curriculum — also facilitates scalability, as the low cost of the online platform can easily be expanded to entire schools.